DigoBaiocchi/learning-rust/README.md

     2. Storing UTF-8 Encoded Text with Strings :ballot_box_with_check:
     3. Storing Keys with Associated Values in Hash Maps :ballot_box_with_check:
 9. Error Handling :hourglass_flowing_sand:
-    1. Unrecoverable Errors with panic! :hourglass_flowing_sand:
+    1. Unrecoverable Errors with panic! :ballot_box_with_check:
-    2. Recoverable Errors with Result
+    2. Recoverable Errors with Result :hourglass_flowing_sand:
     3. To panic! or Not to panic!
 10. Generic Types, Traits, and Lifetimes
     1. Generic Data Types